jaythad13/Mathematikezettelkasten/Simplicial homology and random walks --- math-145/notes/Whitehead equivalence.md

 - alg-top
 ---

-We want a notion of isomorphism for [[Simplicial homology and graph theory --- math-145/notes/Simplicial complexes#_definition _ simplicial complex|simplicial complexes]] that identifies two complexes that are obviously the same — with vertices just relabelled, but also identifies other things that are not so obviously the same.
+We want a notion of isomorphism for [[Simplicial homology and random walks --- math-145/notes/Simplicial complexes#_definition _ simplicial complex|simplicial complexes]] that identifies two complexes that are obviously the same — with vertices just relabelled, but also identifies other things that are not so obviously the same.
 Roughly, we want something that is a homotopy invariant and not much weaker.

 This is given by elementary modifications and the equivalence relation they generate.